neo4j-field/neo4j-terraform-deployment/README.md

    project = <Project Name>
    region = <Project Region>
    zone = <Project Zone>
    ```

 6. Depending on the deployment you're doing, place the required license keys inside the `./assets/licenses/` folder
    1. **Neo4j-GDS-with-Bloom** template - GDS and Bloom license keys _(Required)_
    2. **Neo4j-Causal-Cluster-with-Bloom** template - Bloom license keys _(Required)_
 7. The templates by default are configured with the following verions of the different components, download these version of the components and place it inside the appropriate `./assets/*` folders.
-If you need a different version of any of the following components, get the required component and place it inside the appropriate `./assets/*` folder and make the corresponding update in the `variables.tf` file to reflect the changes
+If you need a different version of any of the following components, get the required component and place it inside the appropriate `./assets/*` folder and make the corresponding update in the `terraform.tfvars` file to reflect the changes

    Default component versions:

    ```
    # Neo4j
-   ./assets/database/neo4j-enterprise-4.3.7-unix.tar.gz (4.3.7) [ Neo4j-Causal-Cluster-with-Bloom | Neo4j-GDS-with-Bloom ]
+   ./assets/database/neo4j-enterprise-4.3.9-unix.tar.gz (4.3.9) [ Neo4j-Causal-Cluster-with-Bloom | Neo4j-GDS-with-Bloom ]
    ./assets/plugins/apoc-4.3.0.4-all.jar (4.3.0.4) [ Neo4j-Causal-Cluster-with-Bloom | Neo4j-GDS-with-Bloom ]
    ./assets/plugins/google-cloud-storage-dependencies-3.5-apoc.jar (3.5) [ Neo4j-Causal-Cluster-with-Bloom | Neo4j-GDS-with-Bloom ]
-   ./assets/plugins/neo4j-bloom-1.9.0.zip (1.9.0) [ Neo4j-Causal-Cluster-with-Bloom | Neo4j-GDS-with-Bloom ]
+   ./assets/plugins/neo4j-bloom-1.9.1.zip (1.9.1) [ Neo4j-Causal-Cluster-with-Bloom | Neo4j-GDS-with-Bloom ]
-   ./assets/plugins/neo4j-graph-data-science-1.7.2-standalone.zip (1.7.2) [ Neo4j-GDS-with-Bloom ]
+   ./assets/plugins/neo4j-graph-data-science-1.7.3-standalone.zip (1.7.3) [ Neo4j-GDS-with-Bloom ]
    # Kafka
    ./assets/confluent-community-7.0.0.tar (7.0.0) [ Neo4j-Kafka-Streams ]
    ./assets/neo4j-kafka-connect-neo4j-2.0.0.zip (2.0.0) [ Neo4j-Kafka-Streams ]